tystar86/apiary_license_check/README.md

 2. Please see **Quick Start 1 point 3.**

 3. File `compare_files_%Y-%m-%d_%H:%M:%S` will be created.
-You can see it for compare details.
+If compared files are same, the file will contain only their names.
     ```
       ### compare_files_2017-10-21_12:45:56